Listen more. Talk less. That’s the lesson Damian Thompson said he most wishes he could tell the 22-year-old version of himself.

 Yet he points back to his days selling newspapers as a turning point for his career, crediting that time in his life for the passion, perseverance and persistence that got him where he is today.

 That, and a little bit of paranoia.
-Damian questions everything, learns constantly and is a firm believer in the Sandler sales training system.
+Damian questions everything, learns constantly and is a firm believer in a structured sales training system.

 And, above all, he enjoys the experience of turning “no” into “yes.”